 On April 8, 2022, the Company filed a motion to dismiss with the court seeking dismissal of all claims asserted.
-Plaintiffs' response is due June 7, 2022.
-The next status conference is scheduled for July 29, 2022.
+Oral argument on the motion to dismiss occurred on August 17, 2022.
+The next status conference is scheduled for December 7, 2022.
 The Company denies any and all allegations of wrongdoing and believes the defendants have valid defenses against these claims and, therefore, intends to vigorously defend against this lawsuit.